hibernate/hibernate-validator/README.md

             <version>5.0.0.Final</version>
         </dependency>

-      You also need an API and implementation of the Unified Expression Language.
-This dependencies must be explicitly added in an SE environment.
-      In an EE environment they are often already provided.
+      If you want to use the Unified Expression Language (EL) in your constraint violation messages or work with the `@DecimalMax`/`@DecimalMin` constraints, you also need to make the EL API and an implementation part of your class path.
+While these dependencies are typically provided by the container in a Java EE environment, you have to explicitly add them in an SE environment.
+E.g. add the following two dependencies to use the EL reference implementation:

         <dependency>
            <groupId>javax.el</groupId>